picasso250/zhihu-archive/README.md

-# archive internet to ipfs
+# Archive Internet to IPFS

 Usage: